konnectors/libs/docs/synchronization.md

 This method performs two actions :
 * hydrate entries retrieved from service with usable data from couchDB (like existing bill id)
-* filter entries retrieved from service and returns only entries that need to be saved/synchronized.
+* filter entries retrieved from service and return only entries that need to be saved/synchronized.

 ## Objectives of this document